Former 'Bachelorette' contestant Michael Nance dies at 31

 Nance, a musician who competed for Emily Maynard Johnson's heart on Season 8 of the famed reality TV show, passed away in his native Austin.
 He was 31.

 A spokesperson for the Austin Police Department told TODAY via email that officers were dispatched to a location at 2:10 a.m. on Monday after receiving a call about an unresponsive male.
-The officers located the unresponsive male, who was later identified as Nance.
+The officers located the man, who was later identified as Nance.
 He was pronounced deceased at 2:54 a.m.

 The spokesperson added that Nance's death was not suspicious.